-The potential environmental harm to the flow and the quality of surface waters from all phases of the MGOPD should be discussed, with particular reference to their suitability for the current and potential downstream uses, including the requirements of any affected riparian area, wetland, estuary, littoral zone, and any marine and instream biological uses.
-The impacts of surface water flow on existing infrastructure should be considered with reference to the Environmental Protection (Water) Policy 1997 and Water Act 2000.
+The potential environmental harm to the flow and the quality of surface waters from all phases of the proposal should be discussed, with particular reference to their suitability for the current and potential downstream uses, including the requirements of any affected riparian area, wetland and any in-stream biological uses.
+The impacts of surface water flow on existing infrastructure and existing entitlements should be considered with reference to the EPP(Water) and Water Act 2000.